tatango/ember-aviary/README.md

 ## Installation

 `npm install --save-dev ember-aviary`
+`ember g aviary-editor`

 ## Setup

-An Aviary api key is required to use the widget.
+An Aviary api key is required to save images.
 You can set the api key in one of 3 ways:

 1. Set an `AVIARY_API_KEY` on `ENV` in `config/environment`.
 The [ember-cli-dotenv](https://github.com/fivetanley/ember-cli-dotenv) addon is a safe and easy way to do this.